 This list contains 9 of the most reputable paramotor manufacturers, and a look at what they have to offer.
-The list is in no particular order, they all have a good reputation in the sport, so check them all out.
+The list is in no particular order, all of these manufacturers have a good reputation in the sport, so it's worth checking them all out.

-Before we get to the list, keep in mind that most paramotors still have little niggles that need fixing by the manufacturer.
-I don't think there's a brand out there that doesn't, that's why it's important to look at as many brands as possible before making a decision.
+Before we get to the list, keep in mind that most paramotors still have little niggles that need fixing by the manufacturers.
+I don't think there's a brand out there that doesn't, that's why it's important to look at as many brands as possible before making any decisions.

 Air conception was created in France by Laurent Fourgeaud, with the goal of building a paramotor that achieves all of a pilots the most desirable aspects.

 - POWER.
 AC currently offer the Nitro 200, and Tornado 280 engines.
 These engines are very powerful, with the Nitro 200 producing 75.4 KG of thrust with a 130 CM propeller, and the Tornado 280 producing 92 KG of thrust with 140 CM 3 blade.